jmederosalvarado/cs-problems/readme.md

 This repository contains solutions to problems I have faced during my career.

 There may be problems from university courses, websites like [daily-coding-problem](https://www.dailycodingproblem.com) or [codeforces](https://www.codeforces.com), and any problem that I have found interesting in a book, post or talking to a friend.

+Solutions will be usually in python, although some problems might be in c++ due to time restrictions in some coding websites.